m-j-andr/PIC-1-Demo/docs/0-docs.md

 ## concept::variable, concept::assignment, concept::assign, concept::=

- - *Variables* allow us to store values and to give descriptive names to useful values.
+ - *Variables* allow us to store values and to give descriptive names to useful quantities.
  - We can update the value stored by a variable using the *assignment operator* `=`.
    The assignment operator updates the value of a variable written on the left side of it by evaluating the expression written on the right side of it.